Homicide investigation launched after man walks into Tulsa bar with cut neck

-Tulsa police are investigating a homicide after a man walked into a bar and fell dead early Friday morning.
+Tulsa police are investigating a homicide after a man walked into a bar and fell dead early Friday.

-Officers responded around 12:45 a.m. at Shades Bar & Grill near Pine and Yale, according to a social media post.
-A Hispanic male had reportedly walked into the bar with a wound and collapsed near the front door.
+The man was bleeding from his neck when he walked into the Shades Bar & Grill near Pine Street and Yale Avenue and collapsed near the front door around 12:45 a.m., according to a Tulsa Police Department social media post.

-The man was pronounced dead at the scene with a severe cut to the neck.
+He was pronounced dead at the scene with a severe cut to his neck.

 "At this time, detectives are actively looking for information about what led up to the homicide," police said.